-Bitcoin debit cards have slowly become more mainstream.
+Bitcoin debit cards have slowly become more mainstream with the rapid growth of blockchain technology.
 But with an increasing number to choose from, how do you decide which is best?
-Which ones live up to their reviews and which ones can you be sure are not scams?
+Which crypto payment method lives up to their debit card review and which ones can you be sure are not scams?
 We’ve done our own research, and many of us here at Genesis Mining use different cards.
-Based on our own experiences, here is a list of cards that we think are trustworthy.
+Based on our own experiences, here is a list of digital currency cards that we think are trustworthy.

 For users concerned about privacy, you may consider Coinkite.
 This card may not be as flexible as others, but they go the extra mile in guaranteeing your privacy.
-You retain your Bitcoins in your wallet, all transactions require multi-signature verifications, they operate at 100% liquidity (you can access all of your funds 24/7), and have numerous transparency tools that you can use to verify your funds.
+You retain your Bitcoins in your wallet, all transactions require multi-signature verifications, they operate at 100% liquidity (you can access all of your funds 24/7), and have numerous transparency tools that you can use to verify the funds in your account once a deposit is made.
 That said, the service comes with drawbacks.
 It does not function with regular ATMs or for transactions outside of Bitcoin.
-This card is strictly for the convenience of exchanging Bitcoin.
+This card is strictly for the convenience of making an exchange or transaction via Bitcoin.

 While not perfect, Cryptopay is a company to watch.
 They will be launching their debit card in the U.S. soon, which will make their reach truly global.
 What we like is the functionality.
 It operates just like a conventional card at millions of locations around the world, can be used at ATMs to withdraw cash, and you don’t have to provide identification for their lower level debit card.
 We are excited to see if they are able to maintain that exception and if it will apply in the U.S. But their are drawbacks, namely in their fee structure.
 While not a deal breaker, they do have more fees, and in some instances higher fees, than their top tier competitors.
 It’s something to consider before making a selection!

-Debit cards have a long way to go, and they’ll get there the more the market demands them.
-Obviously a big challenge is the regulatory environment that dictates how money is spent, and any Bitcoin card that transacts with conventional currency will have some hoops to jump through.
+Debit cards have a long way to go, and they’ll get there the more the cryptocurrency market demands them for the transfer of USD to Bitcoin.
+Obviously a big challenge is the regulatory environment that dictates how money is spent, and any Bitcoin credit or debit card that transacts with conventional currency will have some hoops to jump through.
 We are optimistic that solutions can be found, and that these cards will only improve with time!